acend/openshift-operations-training/content/en/docs/01/01_installation.md

 See the [OpenShift installation documentation](https://docs.openshift.com/container-platform/latest/installing/installing_aws/installing-aws-customizations.html#installation-configuration-parameters_installing-aws-customizations) for a list of available parameters.

-Edit the file `install-config.yaml` and change the values of `metadata.name` and `platform.aws.userTags.user` to reflect your username. #FIXME: path to file
+Edit the file `install-config.yaml` and change the values of `metadata.name` and `platform.aws.userTags.user` to reflect your username: #FIXME: path to file

 ```yaml
 apiVersion: v1